KDE/documentation-docs-krita-org/reference_manual/filters/adjust.rst

 * :guilabel:`Midtones`: In this group of widgets you can select how the midtones are enhanced.

     * :guilabel:`Method`: here you can choose not to enhance the midtones or a method to find the midtone point of the image using the median or the mean of the histogram.
     * :guilabel:`Amount`: with this parameter you can choose how much the final midtone point used to adjust the image differs from the center of the histogram.
 If you choose 0% then the center of the histogram is used as midtone point (which means no correction except for the output color).
 If you choose 100% then the median or mean is used (depending on the method selected).
-And if you choose a value inbetween then a midtone point between those is used by linearly interpolating them.
+And if you choose a value in between then a midtone point between those is used by linearly interpolating them.
     * :guilabel:`Color`: allows you to choose which color should be used for the output midtones.

 If you want to change the settings later you can click on the :guilabel:`Create Filter Mask` button to add the levels as a filter mask.